telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `PageSize` method sets the page size used during paging.
 The default page size is `10`.

-The example below demonstrates how to set the page size.
+The following example demonstrates how to set the page size.

 ###### Example